mod-audio/cc-hw-footswitch/README.md

 This is an Open Hardware project and all of the files in this repository are licensed under the terms of the "Creative Commons By-SA" license.

+The firmware source code is freely available at https://github.com/portalmod/mod-fw-footswitch